 Ranging from Argentinean ghost towns or alternative Brazilian carnival celebrations, to one of the world’s most unique and endangered landscapes, you'll encounter a fresh perspective on South America if you visit any of these places.

-Once a bustling resort attracting 25,000 holidaymakers per year, Epecuén has since found infamy as Argentina’s ghost town.
+Once a bustling resort attracting 25,000 holidaymakers per year, Epecuén has since found infamy as Argentina Dropdown content’s ghost town.
 In 1985, its main attraction – a therapeutic salt-water lake – overflowed its banks, flooding the town.

 Abandoned to a watery grave for almost 25 years, Epecuén reappeared when the water finally began to recede in 2009.
 You can visit this melancholy relic of lost years by taking a bus to nearby Carhue (seven hours from Buenos Aires), from where you can walk among the ruins and even speak with former residents.